janisaiad/sparklen/examples/README.txt

 Examples
 ========

-This is the gallery of examples that showcase how Sparkle can be used.
+This is the gallery of examples that showcase how Sparklen can be used.